NBISweden/teaching_literature_club/docs/events/20250411/README.md

   and skills, and the stimulation of changes in attitudes and behavior (Brooks-Harris and Stock-Ward 1999; Sork 1984; Steinert et al. 2006).
-- Seminars (or short series of seminars) tend to focus on a single, primarily cognitive topic, usually aimed at expanding the participants’ knowledge base (e.g. for education in the health professions)
+- Seminars (or short series of seminars) tend to focus on a single, primarily cognitive topic, usually aimed at expanding the participants' knowledge base (e.g. for education in the health professions)

 Steinert et al. (2006) deduced five important characteristics of effective faculty development workshops:

 - the use of experiential learning
 - the provision of feedback
 - effective peer and colleague relationships